nj-designs/libch32v/README.md

 # build
 make -j$(nproc)
 ```
+### WLINK

+Following the instructions [here](https://github.com/ch32-rs/wlink) to install/get wlink.
+Just make sure it's installed somewhere in your $PATH.

 ### OPENOCD

-WCH seems to need a modifed openocd.
-I've been uable to find the source code for it, but a "working binary" is provided in the **run** directory.
+WCH seems to need a modified openocd.
+I've been unable to find the source code for it, but a "working binary" is provided in the **run** directory.

 I found the easiest setup is to install the following packages first.